bioinfologics/sdg-threader/README.md

 ```
 02-scaffolder/07-thread_and_scaff.py -o cachn1 -u 67 -s 275 --min_hits 3 --min_kci .25 --max_kci 2.75 --min_links 10 --max_thread_count 500 --rrtg_edits cachn1.rrtg_edits
 ```
-Nodes and linkages from the contig graph can be accessed through SDG interactively.
-This allows the user to check long-read support for any potential mis-joins in the graph.

 ![](https://i.imgur.com/pCSmfKY.png)
 A canonical repeat (red) causing a misjoin between two chromosomes.
 This node can be manually removed, which will uncouple the chromosomes.